Dawn DeDeaux: Environmentally oriented works

 DeDeaux's installations and multimedia works beginning in the mid-1990s have focused on environmental themes of survival, disaster, extinction and escape.
 The multichannel video work The Face of God, In Search Of (1996 Summer Olympics) was an early immersive media environment centered on an imagined bedroom, which used six synchronized projectors to reimagine Tennessee Williams' play Suddenly Last Summer as a collective struggle to survive in the face of natural and human-induced threat or tragedy.
 Depicting nature as both majestic and indiscriminately cruel, it combined superimposed imagery of nature's cycles, recordings of Williams' stage direction, and references to the rapid extinction of species.
 Postcards to Teddy Roosevelt While Thinking of Yves Klein (Aldrich Museum, 1997) juxtaposed haunting sound and images of a deer carcass alongside a highway and sheep grazing near an electrical fence on two upturned television monitors with photocollages of American landscapes defaced by strip-mining and industry, a stark contrast to Roosevelt's romanticized celebration of the west.

 In the 2000s—particularly after Hurricane Katrina—DeDeaux explored disasters and apocalyptic themes, often creating work out of damaged plywood, burned timbers, salvaged storm culverts, and other debris.
 In multiple installations of Gulf to Galaxy (2006/2021) and The Glass Floor (2007), she recreated the sparkling, sea-like effect of the shattered glass she encountered at her parents' damaged beach home, hand-throwing glass into spiral forms of hurricanes and galaxies, illuminated from below.
 Reviews likened her Water Markers series (NOMA, 2015)—plank-like, acrylic sculptures encased with images of clear water that she scattered and leaned against walls throughout the museum—to both religious art and the spare sculptures of John McCracken and Ellsworth Kelly.
-They describe the series as paradoxical, both in its topicality and literalness—each panel indicating a precise water level declared by a post-Katrina New Orleans homeowner (e.g., Topped out at Eight ..., 2007), a departure from mimimalist orthodoxy—and its unexpected beauty.
+They describe the series as paradoxical, both in its topicality and literalness—each panel indicating a precise water level declared by a post-Katrina New Orleans homeowner (e.g., Topped out at Eight ..., 2007), a departure from minimalist orthodoxy—and its unexpected beauty.

 From 2012 to 2016, DeDeaux created the digital photocollage series, Space Clowns—astronaut-like creatures on metal panels derived from photographs she made of first responders dressed in protective equipment, whose decorated surfaces of lace, floral and wrought-iron patterns served as projected uniforms of the future.
 Inspired by R. Buckminster Fuller’s warnings about population expansion and resource depletion and the Afrofuturism of funk groups such as Parliament-Funkadelic, the images link climate change relocation, the disorientation of space travel, and a sense of the future loss of Earth; critics suggest they have taken on new meanings during COVID-19-era concerns over airborne disease and the regulation of breathing.